Reader Question: How much of each colour should you wear – what are the proportions when putting an outfit together?

 Here is an overall light value outfit – this works for me with my light hair and fair skin.
 Then I have a medium-dark eye so the pattern with the darker pinks helps to repeat both my lip colour and the value of my eyes.

 You can use my 3 Step Process for Discovering Your Ultimate Contrast to figure out what your contrast levels are.
-If you’d like my professional opinion on your colour and value contrasts you can get this as part of my 7 Steps to Style program.
+If you’d like my professional opinion on your colour and value contrasts you can get this as part of my 7 Steps to Style program or you can get it in an online colour analysis here.

 You may wish to just wear 2 colours to create your ideal value or colour contrast.
 So you might choose to go with an 80/20 proportion (or even 80/10/10) instead.